Master’s Degree with No Debt: A Strategic Guide to Funding Grad School

 Work Through Grad School

 One of the best ways to avoid debt while in college is to make enough money to cover your cost of living and tuition.
 There are many avenues to fund your education, from having a full-time, salaried position to freelance work to working in a field with lots of tips, such as bartending.
-The right option will depend on how much time and energy you have to commit to a job while balancing graduate school obligations.
+The right option will depend on how much time and energy you have to balance work with graduate school obligations.

 Join the Military

-Many people know that the military funds undergraduate students, but they also have a program to fund graduate students, too.
+Many people know that the military funds undergraduate students, but they also have a program to fund the graduate studies of veterans and other military members.
 The military provides fellowships, loans, and scholarships to current and retired members of all branches.
 For more information on what scholarships you might be eligible for if you join the military, check out the U.S. Department of Education Federal Student Aid page for military personnel, veterans, and their families.

 Merit Scholarships

 If you had great grades in your undergraduate degree or bring a unique professional background to the table, you should consider merit-based scholarships.
 Merit scholarships are based on past academic and professional experience instead of financial need.
 They can be provided by universities, state governments, or private organizations.
 Often, these scholarships have specific requirements to apply.
-For example, to be eligible for the Amelia Earhart Scholarship, you should be a female-identifying student getting a graduate degree in aviation.
+For example, to be eligible for the NBC Universal Tony Coelho Media Scholarship, you should be a student with a disability pursuing a career in media, communications, or entertainment.

 Loan Forgiveness Programs

-In certain situations, you can have your federal student loans forgiven, canceled, or discharged, as long as you meet certain requirements.
-These requirements are constantly changing, so for the most up-to-date information on who qualifies, check out the Federal Student Aid’s loan forgiveness page.
+In some situations, you can have your federal student loans forgiven, canceled, or discharged, as long as you meet certain requirements.
+These requirements are constantly changing, so for the most up-to-date information on who qualifies, check out the Federal Student Aid loan forgiveness page.
 Some private employers, such as Google, also have loan repayment programs as part of their employee compensation package.

 Additional Ways to Save on Your Master’s